-In 2007, Arboleda enrolled in the Inter-College Program (ICP) at the University of Minnesota’s College of Continuing Education.
-And, course by course, she made her way toward degree completion.
-In 2016, Arboleda graduated with her thematic BA entitled “International Youth, Gender and Community Health Engagement.”
+In 2007 Arboleda enrolled in the Inter-College Program (ICP) at the University of Minnesota’s College of Continuing Education.
+And course by course, she made her way toward degree completion.
+In 2016 Arboleda graduated with her thematic BA entitled “International Youth, Gender and Community Health Engagement.”
 We sat down with Arboleda to ask a few questions about her experience.

 CCE: How did your background in working with the Latino community shape what you chose to study through ICP?

-MA: Essentially, I took all of the experiences I had from working in the Latino community, put them together, and studied it formally through the ICP thematic degree, which I designed myself.
+MA: Essentially, I took all of the experiences I had from working in the Latino community, put them together, and studied them formally through the ICP thematic degree, which I designed myself.
 My concentrations within the degree were: Youth Studies, Family Social Science, Gender and Sexuality Studies, Social Work and Chicano Studies.
-Because I had experience in all of these areas, I was able to relate to everything I read in my classes, and unite the coursework into one theme.
+Because I had experience in all of these areas, I was able to relate to everything I read in my classes and unite the coursework into one theme.